coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 Control of hardware write protect is restricted by the `OverrideWP` capability.
-When the capability is allowed, the hardware write protect setting can be controlled with the `wp` command in the Cr50 console.
+When the capability is allowed, the hardware write protect setting can be controlled with the `wp` command in the GSC console.
 Otherwise, the hardware write protect is determined based on the presence of the battery.

 Hardware Write Protect Setting | Battery State                  | Hardware Write Protect State